 The organizational aspects of the institutional framework, which orient users on engaging government agencies through the online platforms, are well developed across the board (see figure 2.10).
-All Member States except Belize have fully operational national portals.
+All Member States except Belize\ have fully operational national portals.
 The vast majority of countries (95 per cent) make the government organizational chart and information on the government structure available on these portals, 91 per cent provide the names and titles of the heads of government agencies, departments and ministries, 81 per cent furnish information on the national chief information officer (CIO) or the equivalent, and 75 per cent share links to subnational or local government agencies.
 More than 90 per cent of the countries have national portals that provide links to ministerial websites and offer sources of information on sector-specific policies.

-Information on sectoral policies Organizational framework Organizational structure and/or chart of Education Education 92% the government Employment Employment Names and titles of heads of government Environment Environment agencies/departments/ministries Health Information about Health Chief Information Officer (CIO) Links to subnational/local Social protection 89% Social protection government agencies
+Information on sectoral policies Organizational framework Links to sectoral or ministerial websites Organizational structure Education Education 92% 95% and/or chart of the government Employment 90% Employment Names and titles of heads of government Environment 92% Environment agencies/departments/ministries Information about Chief Information Officer (CIO) 95% Health 94% Health 81% Justice 93% Justice 91% Links to subnational/local Social protection Social protection government agencies